 Buying a tree poses a risk and we can not guarantee a return.
 What we can guarantee is that we are doing everything in our power going forward to keep all our promises and agreements, in the same way that we’ve kept them since the start in 2006 until today.
 We are actively monitoring, minimizing and eliminating the various risks.

 When you as a customer buy our trees, you are taking a risk.
-You risk losing a portion of, or the entirety of, your deposited capital.
-This is also not a liquid investment, since it is locked in for a period of 20 years.
+You risk losing a portion of, or the entirety of, the money you paid for your trees.
+This is also not a liquid purchase, since it is locked in for a period of 20 years.
 There are different types of risks involved.
 The risks that we see, within these different categories, are as follows:

 Risks associated with forestry